-If a hedge is discontinued, any cumulative gain or loss remains in other comprehensive income.
+If a hedge is discontinued, any cumulative gain or loss remains in OCI.
 It is amortised to net interest income over the period which the asset or liability that was hedged also impacts the income statement.

-If a hedge of a forecast transaction is no longer expected to occur, any cumulative gain or loss in other comprehensive income is immediately recognised in net interest income.
+If a hedge of a forecast transaction is no longer expected to occur, any cumulative gain or loss in OCI is immediately recognised in net interest income